RF Guru

 • Q: How accurate are the impedance numbers?

-— They are deliberately conservative, based on real in-situ tests under power with standard coax geometry.
+— They are deliberately conservative, based on loaded in-situ measurements with standard coax geometries.

 Interested in more technical content?
 Subscribe to our updates for deep-dive RF articles and lab notes.